 Read books with your child and talk about how characters are feeling.
 That way, your child can name the feeling, and you can suggest a way to feel better or to solve the problem.

 Avoid trips to the grocery store when it’s too close to his naptime.
 Plus, make sure you have a snack with you in case your little one gets hungry while you are out and about.
 If you must go out to the store, try to do it during the part of the day when he is generally in a good mood.
-By avoiding trips outside the house when you know they’ll be cranky, you can avoid complications!
+By avoiding trips when you know he’ll be cranky, you can avoid complications!

 If you would like to learn more about how to cope with a toddler’s challenging behavior, please visit the following sites: